 or phone 08 9273 7373.

-When there are changes to your property that affects the gross rental valuation, the City receives advice of the new valuation and an effective date for that valuation from the Valuer General.
+When there are changes to your property that affects the Gross Rental Valuation (GRV), the City receives advice of the new valuation and an effective date for that valuation from the Valuer General.
 We will then issue an interim rate notice reflecting the adjustment.
-Examples of where a valuation would be amended include: - a new building has been built - a pool has been installed - a new room has been added - a property, or part of, has been demolished The City usually receives interim valuations from the Valuer General within one to two months of the change to the property.
+Examples of where a valuation would be amended include when a new building has been built, a pool has been installed, a new room has been added, a property, or part of, has been demolished.
+The City usually receives interim valuations from the Valuer General within one to two months of the change to the property.

-These are flat rate charges dependent on the services provided to individual properties and are not affected by your GRV.
+These are flat rate charges and are not affected by your GrossRental Value (GRV).

 GST is not payable on general rates, the emergency services levy, underground power charges or domestic rubbish collection charges.
 GST is only payable on additional commercial rubbish charges and will be identified on applicable rate notices.